terrimporter/MetaWorks/README.md

 If you are using the pipeline on a protein coding marker that does not yet have a HMM.profile, such as rbcL, then ESVs are translated into every possible open reading frame (ORF) on the plus strand using ORFfinder v0.4.3 (Porter and Hajibabae, 2021).
 The longest ORF (nt) is reatined for each ESV.
 Putative pseudogenes are removed as outliers with unusually small/large ORF lengths.
 Outliers are calcualted as follows:  Sequence lengths shorter than the 25th percentile - 1.5\*IQR (inter quartile range) are removed as putative pseudogenes (ore sequences with errors that cause a frame-shift).
 Sequence lengths longer than the 75th percentile + 1.5\*IQR are also removed as putative pseudogenes.

-If you use the pipeline on a protein coding marker that has a HMM.profile, such as COI, then the ESVs are translated into nucleotide and amino acid ORFs using ORFfinder, the longest orfs are retained and consolidated.
+If you use the pipeline on a protein coding marker that has a HMM.profile, such as COI arthropoda, then the ESVs are translated into nucleotide and amino acid ORFs using ORFfinder, the longest orfs are retained and consolidated.
 Amino acid sequences for the longest ORFs are used for profile hidden Markov model sequence analysis using HMMER v3.3.2.
 Sequence bit score outliers are identified as follows: ORFs with scores lower than the 25th percentile - 1.5\*IQR (inter quartile range) are removed as putative pseudogenes.
 This method should remove sequences that don't match well to a profile HMM based on arthropod COI barcode sequences mined from public data at BOLD.

 The final output file is results.csv and it has been formatted to specify ESVs from each sample, read counts, ESV/ORF sequences, and column headers.
 Additional statistics and log files are also provided for each major bioinformatic step.